moyfey/telegram-ios/README.md

-# telegram-ios
+# Telegram-Android

-This repo contains unofficial Telegram-iOS Chinese translation.
+This repo contains unofficial Telegram-Android Chinese translation.

 ## What is in it and what should I do

-`Localizable-source.strings` : contains original English L10n.
-`Localizable.strings` : Where you should contribute to.
+This is a OmegaT project tree.
+You can download the ready-to-use translation in `release` tab

 ## How can I install the translations?